You are here: Home / Meet FlyGirl

-You HAVE permission to engage!
+You HAVE permission to Engage!
 Notice I didn’t put the emphasis on permission, but on HAVE.
 You’ve ALWAYS had permission.
-It is such a simple statement, but one that is overlooked by many.
+It’s such a simple statement, but one that is overlooked by many.
 You wouldn’t believe how many times someone has told me they lost their dream, are too busy taking care of everyone else and don’t know HOW to take care of themselves anymore, or even worse, they felt guilty taking care of themselves!
 Employee engagement, customer engagement, relationship engagement or career engagement.
-Why do so many of our team members need permission from outside of themselves when the bottom line is they HAVE permission to engage.
-They’ve ALWAYS had permission to engage, they just needed to give it to themselves!
+Why do so many of our team members need permission from outside of themselves, when the bottom line is, they HAVE permission to Engage?
+They’ve ALWAYS had it, they just needed to give it to themselves!
 I’m standing by to help your team or organization take the next step and execute…CLEARED HOT!

 Once you are CLEARED HOT, now what?
 Known simply as “FlyGirl”, Vernice ignites her audiences with a dynamic spark that can’t be extinguished.
 Soar through the execution of any plan by harnessing the power of a “Breakthrough Mentality” mindset!
 From the moment she leaps into the audience, she shows attendees how to go from “Zero to Breakthrough” and create a personal flight plan utilizing her candid strategies to help win on the battlefield of life!

-Leveraging her “Breakthrough Mentality” mindset, she propelled herself from beat cop to combat pilot in a record-breaking three years and became the United States Marine Corps’ first African American female pilot and, shortly after, was recognized as America’s First African American Female Combat pilot by the Department of Defense.
+Leveraging her “Breakthrough Mentality” mindset, she propelled herself from beat cop to combat pilot in a record-breaking three years and became the United States Marine Corps’ first African American female pilot and, shortly after, she was recognized as America’s First African American Female Combat Pilot by the Department of Defense.

 Upon completion of two tours in Iraq and leaving the military, Vernice launched VAI Consulting and Training, LLC.
-By applying the Zero to Breakthrough™ Success Model to her own company, Vernice produced over six-figures in revenue within the first 12 months!
+By applying the Zero to Breakthrough™ Success Model to her own company, Vernice produced over six-figures in revenue within the first 12 months and over a million in the first 5 years!
 Her passion is helping others create similar results.

 As featured on Oprah Winfrey, CNN, Tavis Smiley, NPR and others, Vernice Armour’s fresh style and presentation methods have inspired hundreds of organizations and individuals.

-Vernice now travels extensively in order to create a global movement based on the Breakthrough Mentality mindset.
+Vernice travels extensively in order to create a global movement based on the Breakthrough Mentality mindset.
 In order for us to change the current conditions we are going to need to think and execute differently.
-We are going to need leaders to step up and lead.
+We are going to need leaders to step up, lead and Get Gutsy.
 Our society and global community needs people to take personal responsibility and accountability.
 We win or lose together.
 One Mission, One Goal, One Team™.

-Among her accomplishments, Vernice has been awarded as a pioneering pilot, including her commanding role in technology and engineering.
-An honorary Doctorate of Laws was conferred on Vernice from Chancellor University in 2010.
-She was also the first African American woman on the Nashville Police Department’s motorcycle squad, Camp Pendleton’s 2001 Female Athlete of the Year, two-time titleholder in Camp Pendleton’s annual Strongest Warrior Competition, and a running back for the San Diego Sunfire women’s professional football team.
-Vernice’s first book, Zero to Breakthrough™” (Penguin) was released in April 2011.
+Vernice has two honorary doctorates, been featured extensively in the media to include Oprah Winfrey, CNN, MSNBC and the View and is a member of the COMCAST/NBCUniversal Joint Diversity Council.
+She has also received awards as a pioneering pilot, to include her commanding role in Science, Technology, Engineering and Mathematics (STEM).
+She was the Marine Corps’ first African American Female pilot, first African American woman on the Nashville Police Department’s motorcycle squad, Camp Pendleton’s 2001 Female Athlete of the Year, two-time titleholder in Camp Pendleton’s annual Strongest Warrior Competition, and a running back for the San Diego Sunfire women’s professional football team.

 About Vernice – A More Personal View